click on images to enlarge

 River claimed to have pictures of all the Doctor’s faces (The Time of Angels) and indeed proved to have pictures of the first twelve incarnations of the Doctor, including the War Doctor.
 (The Husbands of River Song)

-River referred from her journal she shared an adventure with the Doctor in the Bone Meadows in a time before the crash of the Byzantium, (The Time of Angels) and had a picnic with him at Asgard in their early days.
-(Silence in the Library, The Husbands of River Song)
+River referred from her diary she shared an adventure with the Doctor in the Bone Meadows in a time before the crash of the Byzantium.
+(The Time of Angels)

 The Doctor took River and Jim the Fish out for karaoke in the 48th century.
 (The Eternity Clock)

 An incarnation of the Doctor took River to the Frost Fairs for her birthday.
 River also suggested to Rory that she encountered two versions of the Doctor during “a whole different birthday.”
 (A Good Man Goes to War)

 River saw the golden sunset on Florana with the Doctor.
 (Signs)

 The Twelfth Doctor recounted when he and River once had a fight that ended with him living among otters for a month.
 (The Caretaker)